man-chro96/ch-/README.md

+# Ch@
-A chat node based project using JQuery for the frontend
+A chat node based project using JQuery for the frontend, expressJS and socketIO